VirtuosoVR/Avatars/README.md

 # Virtuoso_Avatars

-These are avatars created to be used in a research project conducted in High Fidelity.
+These are avatars created to be used in our research project conducted in High Fidelity.
 These avatars were created using Adobe Fuse.

 # Screenshots
 ![Screenshot](/drS_1.JPG)